Different Types of Skype Scams and How to Avoid Them

 Techjury is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

-Statista’s Estimated Number of Skype Users is around 300 million monthly users worldwide, making Skype one of the most used communication platforms.
+While it is no longer at its peak, Skype still boasts around 300 million monthly users worldwide, making Skype one of the most used communication platforms.
 But like any other platform, Skype is also rife with scams and fraudulent activity.
 Scammers can use the app to scope unsuspecting victims and steal valuable information.

 Skype users need to know the different types of scams to avoid falling prey to scammers.
-These scammers target valuable information such as social security numbers, and personal information for money, identity theft, or other forms of cyber attack.
+These scammers target valuable information such as social security numbers and personal information for money, identity theft, or other forms of cyber attacks.

 In this article, learn about the different Skype scams, how to spot them, and what to do when you get scammed.